stephenmcd/mezzanine/docs/settings.rst

 ``RICHTEXT_FILTER_LEVEL``
 -------------------------

-*Do not change this setting unless you know what you're doing.*
+*Do not change this setting unless you know what yo're doing.*

 When content is saved in a Rich Text (WYSIWYG) field, unsafe HTML tags and attributes are stripped from the content to protect against staff members intentionally adding code that could be used to cause problems, such as changing their account to a super-user with full access to the system.